-There's currently a known-issue with RX 8.1 when using the RX Connect module within Cubase and Nuendo, there should be an update to resolve this soon!
+There's currently a known-issue with RX 8.1 when using the RX Connect module within Cubase and Nuendo.
 Check back on this article for updates on this issue.

 The RX Connect plug-in sends a clip to the RX standalone application for editing and repair.
 This gives you access to all of RX's modules in one place, and provides the benefits of RX's offline processing and visual interface.